Intellectual Freedom Issues in School Libraries

 This volume of collected articles from the archives of School Library Connection provides school librarians and LIS professors with a one-stop source of information for supporting the core library principle of intellectual freedom.

-- Updates articles on a wide range of intellectual freedom topics
+- Up-to-date coverage of a wide range of intellectual freedom topics

 - Features important topics for discussion in LIS classes

-- Immediately usable articles to use in school and school district staff development on these important and relevant topics
+- Immediately usable in schools, and for school district staff development on these important and relevant topics